-ESG Strategic Priorities
+ESG Strategic Priorities: A Responsible Future

-We are committed to operating in a socially conscious manner, and above all, to taking great care of our people.
+We are committed to operating in a socially conscious manner and taking great care of our people.
 We aim to run our facilities as safe and efficiently as possible, delivering innovative, high-quality products with less energy, fewer materials and lower waste.
 These requirements are also increasingly demanded by our customers as they focus on responsible production processes through their entire supply chains.